 As a CEO, balancing your company’s immediate needs with its long-term growth is both paramount and challenging – especially if your business is a startup.
 Challenging questions arise, such as whether you should invest aggressively in long-term initiatives or take the less expensive and more conservative approach.
 The “build versus buy” decision, for example, is a significant one that many companies face when addressing their software needs.

-For my tutoring business, we initially started with off-the-shelf software because it was fast and cheap, but we eventually found that the lack of customization relative to our day-to-day operations ultimately led to inefficient, manual processes.
-As we grew, these challenges became more and more pronounced and scalability became harder to reach.
-Ultimately, we were forced to invest heavily in proprietary software so that we could scale effectively.
-In retrospect, many of these tradeoffs could have been assessed far earlier in our company’s lifetime.
+One of our clients has a tutoring business, they initially started with an off-the-shelf software because it was fast and cheap, but found eventually that the lack of customization relative to their day-to-day operations ultimately led to inefficient, manual processes.
+As they grew, these challenges became more and more pronounced and scalability became harder to reach.
+Ultimately, they were forced to invest heavily in proprietary software so that they could scale effectively.
+In retrospect, many of these challenges could have been addressed far earlier in the company’s IT strategy planning.

-Building custom software can unlock a host of benefits, but companies should only pursue that strategy if (a) better software can provide a competitive advantage relative to your competitors, and (b) you are building a large business that can spread the cost of a proprietary system over a large number of clients.
+Building custom software can unlock a host of benefits, but companies should only pursue that strategy if (a) better software can provide a competitive advantage relative to your competitors, and (b) you are building a large business that can spread the cost of a proprietary system over a large number of clients or many years of internal use.
 Consider the following questions before making this decision: